SINGROUP/SOAPLite/README.md

 ```
 make
 ```
-if you have gcc and g++ compilers.
+if you have gcc compilers.

 ## Running the tests